Chapter 02

 The boys’ next adventure

 “But don’t you haf to go to college, to go on espedition?”
 Joel queried.
 “No,” Tommy shook his head, then told his friend of one of Cousin Bron’s unauthorized previous trips afield; but he omitted the part concerning the certain awards ceremony, given at the hand of Uncle Mash.
-On the way just short of the perimeter, both boys ducked behind a wagon, upon seeing Tom’s maternal grandfather turning to come their way – he wasn’t one with whom to trifle.
+On the way just short of the perimeter, both boys ducked behind a wagon, upon seeing Tom’s maternal grandfather, Amnon, turning to come their way – he wasn’t one with whom to trifle.
 The coast clear, they were both headed into the outer thicket.
-On the way to the mountain, which seemed to inch further away, with each approaching footstep, one of the boys spotted a rather large brownish green egg, which lay upon the ground, pillowed in a clump of dried grasses.
+On the way to the mountain, which seemed to inch further away with each approaching footstep, one of the boys spotted a rather large brownish green dragon’s egg, which lay upon the ground, pillowed in a clump of dried grasses.
 An idea hatched into the mind of the other boy.

 “Hey, we can take this back, and observe it hatch.”
-Joel patted his satchel, then added, “That ‘el work better, since I forgot my field journal.”
+Joel patted his satchel, then added, “That will work better, since I forgot my field journal.”
 The youngster, having heard a story, a short while ago, about an animal doctor, who taught young men at Enoch-U, had been inspired to start his own science journal.
 Tommy then took off his cloak, both boys filled it quick with soft grasses; put the egg therein.
 With their terrific find, suspended between them, they wasted no time in departing toward home – lest the mom, and maybe even the pop, be upon them.
 Almost to the perimeter, little did either of the two boys know of the crack which began to form along the egg’s side.
-Being later in the afternoon, when busy mothers were either enjoying a precious few moments of daytime shut-eye, or visiting a neighbor, neither Joel’s mother, nor his sister, were home.
-He grabbed an old squarish wooden trench, which was propped up against a stump near their family garden.
-Therein, they placed the egg, and began their observations.
-Our budding scientist, began a page of his journal, describing their find, its size, color, and the general environment where they’d found it.
-He put aside the journal.
-Both boys waited, and waited.
-But science, being slow and patient, is a practice not generally conducive to rambunctious boys.
-The two begin horsing around, bumping the egg; neither did they notice two other cracks had begun to form.
-More roughhousing, the two began arm wrestling; the one boy’s forearm slipped, jolting the egg – rendering it a few digits airborne, then hitting the trench’s side.
-The egg broke into several pieces.
-The horrid sight, and the STENCH of that thing.
-Both took off running.
+Being later in the afternoon, when busy mothers were either enjoying precious moments of daytime shut-eye, or visiting a neighbor, neither Joel’s mother, nor his sister, were home.

 A short while later.

-Young Tommy scratched his head, thinking over the half dozen other places he’d been during the afternoon.
-It wasn’t on the table at home, because he knew he’d grabbed his satchel, after helping his mom weed their garden; nor had he left it by the brook, to where he’d carried a basket of raiment for his mother to be washed and hung on the nearby clothesline.
-Nor had he left it in the common area, where he’d shot that dragon-fly; man, that was a BIGGIN – it had landed with a thud, that is, after careening into a tree branch.
-The boy hadn’t noticed, however, the grimace of an older woman, who’d wiped away a misty shower of bug-goo which had sprayed the hem of her headcover.
-Nor, shortly after, had he noticed the local pick-a-pouch, had been at his wicked craft.
-Oh well, the boy concluded, he’d another back at the house – nothing like the one he’d just made, and had lost, somewhere.
+“Wha, where’d I leave it?”
+Young Tommy scratched his head, thinking over the half dozen other places he had been during the afternoon.
+It wasn’t on the table at home, because he knew he had grabbed his satchel, after helping his mom weed their garden; nor had he left it by the brook, to where he had carried a basket of laundry for his mother.
+Nor had he left it in the common area, where he had shot that dragon-fly - man, that was a BIGGIN; it had landed with a thud, that is, after careening into a tree branch.
+The boy hadn’t noticed, however, the grimace of an older woman, who had wiped away a misty shower of bug-goo which had sprayed the hem of her headcover.
+Nor, shortly after, did he notice the local pick-a-pouch, had been at his wicked craft.
+Oh well, the boy concluded, he had another back at the house – nothing like the one he had just made, and had lost, somewhere.

 Neither did Tommy realize, he wasn’t the only boy who faced trouble.
 Stoney, still rubbing his sore jaw – which had begun to swell a bit – had noticed the rent in his shirt.
-The shirt, which his mother, had told him to change out of, upon their return from a mid-afternoon potluck, which had been held in honor of a young couple, who’d recently become the parents of their firstborn - a healthy boy.
+The shirt, which his mother, had told him to change out of, upon their return from a mid-afternoon potluck, which had been held in honor of a young couple, who had recently become the parents of their firstborn - a healthy boy.
 Experience had taught Stoney, the penalty of ignoring his mother’s bidding – the oldest phrase among mankind, “Wait until your father gets home.”
 The back of his trousers had yet to fully recover from their last dusting.
 Stoney had to come up with a plan; he thought a bit, while beginning to unload the wagon – though more devising than unloading.
-He then realized, wait, the sling is new and the stupid kid hadn’t thought to put his mark upon its base.
+He then realized, wait, the sling is new and the stupid kid hadn’t thought enough to put his mark upon its base.
 He congratulated himself for, instead of launching into panic mode, he had paused a moment; long enough to reach into his cage of unclean and hateful birds, for one of the little uglies had just hatched a perfect plan – one that would spare Stoney’s tail feathers a serious ruffling.

 “And he cried mightily with a strong voice, saying, Babylon the great is fallen, is fallen, and is become the habitation of devils, and the hold of every foul spirit, and a cage of every unclean and hateful bird.”
 Revelation 18:02

-And not just one, but TWO.
-So, it behooved her to provide a larger plate of food, and drink to go with – both of which she could hardly spare, for the later must needs be juice and coffee; she was about out of beans, so the next few mornings she’d have to settle for tea.
+Barb had another guest come to call.
+And not just one, but two.
+So, it behooved her to provide a larger plate of food, and drink to go with – both of which she could hardly spare, for the later must be juice and coffee; She was about out of beans, so the next few mornings she would have to settle for tea.
 Stoney’s parents had called to inquire Tommy of the matter.
-Stoney’s father just rolled his eyes, upon learning Tommy was elsewhere; neither did he miss the rather chagrined expression wash over the widow’s face, of her not knowing her boy’s present whereabouts.
+Stoney’s father just rolled his eyes, upon learning Tommy was elsewhere; neither did he miss the rather chagrined expression wash over the widow’s face, of her likely not knowing her boy’s present whereabouts.
 Not having missed noticing the rather shabby, unkempt surroundings, he concluded it was no wonder the lad would attempt to steal from another boy.
 Before the two guests departed, the man turned around and spoke.
 “Mark my words, Mrs. Thomas, this matter is not over.”
 The couple headed home.
 “What a shame.”
-The man’s wife, who’d gotten a glimpse of the wanting state of Barb’s pantry – and that faint, but noticeable, smell of burnt hemp leaves – she shook her head, “I never thought Tommy would…would steal.”
+The man’s wife, who had gotten a glimpse of the wanting state of Barb’s pantry – and that faint, but noticeable, smell of burnt hemp leaves – she shook her head, “I never thought Tommy would…would steal.”
 The woman, having once been a child, knew that children were prone to swipe honey rolls, cooling upon pantry sills, but this?
-No, this was way different; the lad needed a father - and that woman needed a husband; one who’d straighten out her too casual ways.
+No, this was way different; the lad needed a father - and that woman needed a husband.

 Oh crap!

-In mid tune, her mouth dropped, standing before her was the Old Buzzard, himself, along with his grand-niece – because it wasn’t customary for a solitary man to visit an unmarried, unchaperoned woman.
+In mid tune, her mouth dropped, standing before her was the Old Buzzard, himself, along with Athaliah, his grand-niece – because it wasn’t customary for a solitary man to visit an unmarried, unchaperoned woman.
 She laid aside the harp, and received a parchment summons – one of which, he could have easily sent another to deliver.
 Hhmmph!
 But aside of all that, to receive a summons, wasn’t a message one generally looked forward.
 Without another word, both uncle and niece turned and walked off.
 HAH!
-She wagged her tongue, he even looked like that sketch she’d made in her journal, about a year or so before Tom, - great grandson of Headman Jared - had been slain.
+She wagged her tongue, he even looked like that sketch she had made in her journal, about a year or so before Tom, - great grandson of Headman Jared - had been slain.

 But a smirky wag of a tongue could not erase the contents which lay before her.
 “No, NO!
 They can’t do this!”
 Barb started to weep.
 “They…they just can’t!”